jbaans/iothermostat/README.md

 5. Copy configuration files in:

-download/copy iothermostat/* to /home/iothermostat/iothermostat/
+download and copy iothermostat/* to /home/iothermostat/iothermostat/

-download/copy webinterface/* to /srv/http/iothermostat/
+download and copy webinterface/* to /srv/http/iothermostat/

-download/copy configuration_files to /home/iothermostat/
+download and copy configuration_files to /home/iothermostat/

 <pre> cd /home/iothermostat/configuration_files </pre>